-Students participating in an Informal Disciplinary Conference have access to the case file prior to and during the conference, an opportunity to respond to the evidence and to call appropriate witnesses, and to be accompanied and assisted by an advisor of their choice; however, the advisor may not actively participate in the conference.
+Where the respondent elects to participate in an Informal Disciplinary Conference, he/she shall have access to the case file prior to and during the conference, an opportunity to respond to the evidence and to call appropriate witnesses, and to be accompanied and assisted by an advisor of their choice; however, the advisor may not actively participate in the conference.
 The dean of students then renders a decision.
 If the dean sustains the charges, the dean will decide the appropriate sanction, pursuant to the sanction options provided by the Student Code of Conduct.
 The dean will provide written notice of the outcome of the Informal Disciplinary Conference to the reporting and responding parties at the same time.
 The decision of the dean is final, and there is no right of appeal.

-Hearing Committee Procedures:

-Where the respondent elects a full hearing, a hearing committee consisting of three faculty or staff members and two students will convene to conduct a fair and impartial hearing of the charges.
+Hearing Committee Procedures: Where the respondent elects a full hearing, a hearing committee (which is selected pursuant to Sections 15.1, 15.2 and 15.3 of the Student Code of Conduct) consisting of three faculty or staff members and two students will convene to conduct a fair and impartial hearing of the charges.
 The complainant and the respondent will receive advance notice of the hearing and will be given access to the case file.
-Both parties should attend the hearing, but their attendance is not required for the hearing to proceed.
+Pursuant to Section 15.0 of the Student Code of Conduct, both parties should attend the hearing. but their attendance is not required for the hearing to proceed.
 Both parties will be given the opportunity to testify and to question opposing witnesses; however, no student can be required to testify against themselves.
-Both parties may bring an advisor of their choice to counsel and assist them; however, the advisor may not participate actively in the conduct of the hearing.
+Both parties may bring an advisor of their choice to counsel and assist them; however, the advisor may not actively participate in the hearing.
 Hearings are generally closed to the public, and witnesses may be sequestered during the course of the hearing.
 Hearings will normally be recorded.